LandRegistry/common-dev-env/README.md

 ##### `/fragments/docker-compose-fragment.yml`

 This is used by the environment to construct an application container and then launch it.
-Standard [Compose file](https://docs.docker.com/compose/compose-file/) structure applies - and all apps must use the same Compose file version (which must be 2, if any commodities are used) - but some recommendations are:
+Standard [Compose file](https://docs.docker.com/compose/compose-file/) structure applies - and all apps must use the same Compose file version (which must be 2) - but some recommendations are:

 * Container name and service name should match
 * Any ports that need to be accessed from the host machine (as opposed to from other containers) should be mapped